 For Morris, failure was never an option.
 “If you start something, don’t quit,” he said.
 “Every life has bumps in the road.
 That’s what heroes are made of – they just don’t quit.”

 Over the years, Stewart and Joella gave in numerous ways.
 The beautiful Joella and Stewart Morris Cultural Arts Center was dedicated on campus in 2007.
-They helped bring to life the Museum of Southern History in the Center, and even supported the Morris section of Husky Stadium.
+They helped bring to life the museums in the Center, and even supported the Morris section of Husky Stadium.
 In 2018, The Morris Family Center for Law & Liberty was established.
-In all, Dr. Morris’ lifetime giving to the University is $25 million, along with countless hours.
-This fall, a bench with a seated statue in his likeness is being added to the campus.
-Fittingly, the statue depicts him in his cowboy boots and hat, holding a Bible turned outward.
+He serves as an Advisory Trustee on the HBU Board of Trustees.
+In all, Dr. Morris’ lifetime giving to the University is immense, and includes countless hours.
+(In 2019, a bench with a seated statue in his likeness was added to the campus.
+Fittingly, the statue depicts him in his cowboy boots and hat, holding a Bible turned outward.)

 “What my father taught me when I was 10 years old about giving and saving – I still observe it,” Morris said.
 “The Bible says really simply: ‘It’s more blessed to give than to receive.’”